cloudtruth/cloudtruth-cli/DEVELOPMENT.md

 ### Integration Tests

-The integration tests run against the CloudTruth service, and verify a wide range of CLI functionality.
+The integration tests run against the Sigma Config service, and verify a wide range of CLI functionality.
 To run the tests, you'll need an API key with admin access.

 The tests live in the `tests` directory and can be run using cargo-nextest: